APHA-CSU/btb-phylo/Readme.md

 - on all pass samples, "consistified" with cattle and movement data
 ```
-python btb_phylo.py full_pipeline path/to/results/directory path/to/consensus/directory --viewbovine --meta_path path/to/folder/with/cattle/and/movement/csvs
+python btb_phylo.py full_pipeline path/to/results/directory path/to/consensus/directory --cat_mov_path path/to/folder/with/cattle/and/movement/csvs
 ```

 - filtering with a [configuration file](#config-file)